 LGP 931 - Health Law

-This course provides a general introduction to the law and policy of health care delivery in the United States.
-You will gain an understanding of the legal and policy considerations that shape the relationships between providers - physicians and hospitals, patients, and regulators, and how different areas of law have developed when applied within the health care industry.
-This course will also give students an understanding of how public health policy is developed and intersects with the health care delivery system.
-Because health law is a broad subject matter, this course will briefly cover a wide range of topics, including the physician-patient relationship, informed consent, privacy and confidentiality, medical malpractice, conflicts of interest, human subjects research, regulation of drugs and devices, end-of-life decision-making, legal issues surrounding human genetics, and public health policy.
-Eligibility: Open to second and third year students.
-Prerequisites: None.
-Grading: Evaluation based on a combination of 1. final exam 30%; 2. oral presentations 15%; 3. graded exercises 44%; and 4. class participation 11%.
+This course provides a general introduction to the law of health care in the United States.
+Students will gain an understanding of the legal and policy considerations that shape the relationships between providers (physicians and hospitals) and patients and how different areas of law have developed when applied within the health care industry.
+Because health law is a broad subject matter, this course will cover a wide range of topics in brief, including the physician-patient relationship, informed consent, privacy and confidentiality, medical malpractice, regulatory compliance, conflicts of interest, human subjects research, and end-of-life decision-making.

 LGP 933 - Immigration Law